Transfer Credit Evaluation

 Will My Credit Transfer?

 The University of Nebraska-Lincoln accepts credit from institutions accredited by the appropriate regional accrediting agency.
-Credit Evaluation Policies may be found in the bulletin.
+Credit Evaluation Policies may be found in the catalog.

-The Course Equivalency List shows the UNL equivalent for courses which have been evaluated.
+The Course Equivalency List shows the UNL equivalent for courses that have been reviewed.
+Search by institution and then by course.
+Not all courses have been evaluated.

-Transferology is a web-based network of transfer credit information that will give fast and accurate course and credit information to current and prospective students and their advisers.
-Look for Transferology this fall.
+Transferology is a free web-based network of transfer credit information that will give fast and accurate course and credit information to current and prospective students and their advisors.

 How Do I Transfer Credit?